Discover When Our Ancestors Starting Eating Meat

 One might argue that God’s original plan was for a vegetarian lifestyle.
 That is an acceptable conclusion, but it needs to be kept in balance with the also acceptable perspective that meat was given to us to be enjoyed.
 Both are biblically defensible conclusions.

-So, be we herbivore or carnivore, we need to get along with each other; that is even more in line with God’s desire for us.
+So, be we herbivore or carnivore, we need to get along with each other.
+That is even more in line with God’s desire for us then what we eat.